Why it’s not safe to just show up at a COVID-19 testing center

 “They have kept their commitment to me to make sure that the access to testing is equally distributed across the county,” Page said.

-The County’s first testing site was set up in West County and a few days later, it had testing sites all over the county, he said.
+The county’s first testing site was set up in West County.
+A few days later, it had testing sites all over the county, he said.

 He said before you go to a testing center, make certain you actually need to be there.